keertiJ2005/zorvyn-Finance/README.md

 ---

-## 📝 Assumptions Made
+# 📝 Assumptions Made

-1. **SQLite is used** for simplicity; the schema is fully compatible with PostgreSQL by changing the Prisma provider
+1. **PosygreSQL is used** for production; the schema is fully compatible with the Prisma provider
 2. **Default role is VIEWER** when registering without specifying a role
 3. **All new users start as ACTIVE** by default
 4. **Soft delete** is used for transactions — they are never permanently removed